ramirantala/planb-cassandra/README.rst

     --environment, -e	Extend/override environment section of Taupage user data.
     --sns-topic		Amazon SNS topic name to use for notifications about Auto-Recovery.
     --sns-email		Email address to subscribe to Amazon SNS notification topic.
 See below for details.
+    --instance-profile-name Instance profile name to be used when launching instance (optional).
+See below for details.

 In order to be able to receive notification emails in case instance recovery is triggered, provide either SNS topic name in